Perioperative Medicine (POM)

 Welcome to the Perioperative Medicine Clinic (POM)

 We created this page to make your path to surgery simple and easy.
 You may want to bookmark or save this page as a favorite so that you can return to it later.

-The POM department of the Diablo Service Area is responsible for the evaluation and preparation of all patients scheduled for surgery at the Walnut Creek Medical Center, the Antioch Medical Center, and the Pleasanton Ambulatory Surgery Center.
+The POM department of the Diablo Service Area is responsible for the evaluation and preparation of all patients scheduled for surgery at the Walnut Creek Medical Center, the Antioch Medical Center, and the Dublin Ambulatory Surgery Center.

 Once your surgery date has been scheduled, your surgeon’s office will schedule your appointment with the POM.
 Depending on the complexity of your procedure and your medical condition, you may be scheduled for a formal office visit or an evaluation by telephone.
 Your surgeon will help decide which is best for you.

 Follow these steps below to prepare for your surgery.

 Step 1 – Your POM Clinic Appointment

 During your POM appointment your medical record will be reviewed.
 This will include a review of any preoperative tests that you have completed, along with your current medications and other important preoperative screening questions.
 This evaluation will ensure your readiness for surgery.
 At the conclusion of this visit, you will be provided with important information to help you prepare for your surgery.

 It is important to keep this appointment to prevent any issues that may cause a delay or postponement of your surgery.
 The date and time of your appointment will have been sent you in an email or given to you by one our surgical schedulers.